 Special guest speakers include . . .

-Mike Slaughter - Lead Pastor of Ginghamsburg Church, Tipp City, Ohio
+Mike Slaughter - Current Senior Pastor & Future Global Ambassador of Ginghamsburg Church, Tipp City, Ohio

 Rosario Picardo - Ginghamsburg Executive Pastor of New Church Development and The Point Campus Pastor, Trotwood, Ohio

 Rosario Picardo serves as Ginghamsburg’s Executive Pastor of New Church Development and partners with Lead Pastor Mike Slaughter and the leadership team to dream and deploy new faith communities within the Ginghamsburg community of churches.
 Prior to joining the Ginghamsburg team in 2014, Roz founded Embrace Church, a multi-campus urban church plant in Lexington, Kentucky.
 Roz is an Ordained Elder within the United Methodist Church, holding a Master of Divinity degree from Asbury Theological Seminary and a Doctorate of Ministry from United Theological Seminary.
-He leads a consulting group for church planters/pastors called Picardo Coaching LLC and is the author of Embrace: A Church Plant That Broke All the Rules and Ministry Makeover: Recovering a Theology of Bivocational Service in The Church.
+He leads a consulting group for church planters/pastors called Picardo Coaching LLC and is the author of Embrace: A Church Plant That Broke All the Rules, and Ministry Makeover: Recovering a Theology of Bivocational Service in The Church and Funding Ministry with Five Loaves and Two Fishes.

 Mike Berry - United Methodist Church Lead Pastor, New Carlisle, Ohio